And though they may be known to some for their summer berries, there’s plenty to do in the Fall to warrant a trip when the mercury starts to drop.

-If you’re looking for a fun fall family outing that also supports a great cause, head to the Orchards on October 15th for the annual Paint the Pumpkin Pink event, where you and your kids can paint, glitter, and jewel your pumpkin to benefit the Middlesex Comprehensive Breast Center.
-50% of the revenue goes directly to the Center to aid the treatment and prevention of breast cancer.
+If you’re looking for a fun fall family outing that also supports a great cause, head to the Orchards on October 14th for the annual Paint the Pumpkin Pink event, where you and your kids can paint, glitter, and jewel your pumpkin to benefit the Middlesex Comprehensive Breast Center.
+Medium-sized pumpkins are $10, large pumpkins are $20, and 50% of the revenue goes directly to the Center to aid the treatment and prevention of breast cancer.

 Get Lost in the Corn Maze

-Fun for kids and adults alike, this year’s corn maze celebrates the 275th anniversary of the Orchard’s founding and features the Lyman homestead as its centerpiece (though you may need to be in a helicopter to see it).
+Fun for kids and adults alike, this year’s corn maze celebrates Charles Lindbergh and his solo flight across the Atlantic Ocean as its centerpiece (though you may need to be in a helicopter to see it).

 The corn maze this year is situated in four acres of corn and has approximately two winding miles of pathways, making it the perfect way to spend 30 or so minutes.
-Historical facts about the Lyman family and the Orchard are posted throughout the maze, offering a peak into the heritage of the farmland, and “Corn Cops” will help guide you out if you find yourself truly lost.
+Historical facts about Lindbergh, his famous solo flight, and more will be sprinkled throughout.
+“Corn Cops” will help guide you out if you find yourself truly lost.